 The third location for the Bali Kecak dance performance is in Sanggar Sahadewa Batubulan.
-The Kecak dance performance at Sahadewa Batubulan starts at 18:30 until 19:30 and is available every day.
+The Kecak dance performance at Sahadewa Batubulan starts at 18:30 to 19:30 and is available daily.
 As for the Barong and Keris dance performances at Sahadewa Batubulan, they start at 09:30 – 10:30 in the morning.

-To watch the Kecak dance Sahadewa Batubulan each audience needs to pay an entrance fee of IDR 100,000 / person.
+To watch the Kecak dance Sahadewa Batubulan, each audience must pay an entrance fee of IDR 150.000 / person.

 The address of Sahadewa Batubulan is at Jalan SMKI No. 25 Batubulan, Gianyar Regency – Bali.
-Therefore, to get more straightforward for you to find the location of Sahadewa Batubulan, please use Google Map by clicking the link below!
+Therefore, to make it more straightforward for you to find the location of Sahadewa Batubulan, please use Google Maps by clicking the link below!